 Oxitec genetic control works by inserting a gene into the target organism, which prevents the insect from surviving to adulthood.
-The pest control gene produces a protein called tTAV (tetracycline repressible activator variant), which is able to act as a switch to control the activity of other genes.
-It’s a gene variant that has been optimised to only work in insect cells.
-In the engineered insects, when the tTAV gene is expressed, the non-toxic protein ties up the cell’s machinery so its other genes aren’t expressed and the insect dies.
+The self-limiting gene, tTAV (tetracycline repressible transactivator variant), is a gene variant that has been optimised to only work in insect cells.
+In the wild, offspring that contain the self-limiting gene make a non-toxic protein that ties up the cell’s machinery so its other genes aren’t expressed and the insect dies.
 The proteins produced are non-toxic in the insects, so if any animals eat them it would be the same as eating a wild insect – they will be digested in just the same way that all other insects are digested.

 But how do we produce insects if they die?
 There’s an antidote given to the insects in the rearing facility that acts like a switch to turn off the tTAV gene preventing the tTAV protein from working.
 This antidote, tetracycline, an antibiotic, binds to the tTAV protein and disables it.
 So in the presence of the antidote, the Oxitec insects are able to survive and reproduce in the rearing facility, but when the males are released into the wild, their offspring can’t access the antibiotic in the quantities needed to survive, so they die before reaching adulthood.